-On this day in 2017, The New York Times publishes a detailed investigation into allegations of sexual harassment against film producer Harvey Weinstein.
-The bombshell report led to Weinstein’s eventual arrest on charges of rape and other sexual misconduct.
+On October 5, 2017, The New York Times publishes a detailed investigation into allegations of sexual harassment against film producer Harvey Weinstein.
+The bombshell report led to Weinstein’s eventual arrest and conviction on charges of rape and other sexual misconduct.
 It has since become recognized as one of the defining early moments of the #MeToo movement.

-Within certain circles, Weinstein’s predatory behavior had been widely known for some time—in the wake of the revelations, it became clear that many celebrities and journalists had been at least partially aware of the allegations.
+Within certain circles, Weinstein’s predatory behavior had been widely known for some time.
 Multiple reporters had been scrambling to break the story—reporter Ronan Farrow had brought the story to NBC News in 2016 but was turned away, eventually publishing his expose in The New Yorker five days after the Times’ ran its investigation.
 The list of Weinstein’s accusers eventually grew to several dozen women, ranging from well-known actresses like Ashley Judd and Gwyneth Paltrow to women who had worked for as little as one day at Miramax or the Weinstein Company.

 Some of the men who faced #MeToo allegations have either apologized and attempted to move on with their careers or simply denied the charges and kept their positions of power.
-Most notably, over 20 women have accused President Donald Trump of misconduct ranging from verbal harassment to rape.
-Meanwhile, as new allegations continue to arise in workplaces across the world, it's clear that the Weinstein scandal was an important step in the struggle to expose and stamp out sexual misconduct.
+Notably, over 20 women accused then-President Donald Trump of misconduct ranging from verbal harassment to rape.
+Meanwhile, as new allegations continue to arise in workplaces across the world, it's clear that the Weinstein scandal was a key step in the struggle to expose and stamp out sexual misconduct.